-CiP 1: Able to function effectively within healthcare and other organisational and management systems to deliver consistent high-quality patient care
+CiP 1: Able to function effectively within healthcare and other organisational and management systems to deliver consistent high-quality patient care.

-Descriptor: Demonstra tes or practices appropri- ate: '' Awareness of and adherence to GMC professional requirements Recognition of public health issues including population health, social determinants of health and global health perspectives Promotion of an open and transparent culture Engagement in career Ability to deal with complexity and uncertainty 31-36 Applies ICP-derived learning to a Neuropathology context Understands the application of ICP-derived learning to a Neuropathology and Clinical Neurosciences context working environment with Gains in-depth knowledge and appreciation of what it is like to work as a consultant Neuropathologist Applies previous practice to Neuropathology.
-Appreciates the role of intraoperative diagnosis and the importance of dealing with levels of certainty 37-48 Demonstrates growth compared to previous year Demonstrates growth compared to previous year learning across related specialised areas of Neuropathology practice Uses a structured approach to complex cases and intraoperative reporting.
-Conveys appropriate levels of certainty, mindful of the context and potential impact on patient care.
-49-60 Demonstrates growth compared to previous year Can retrieve and apply detailed knowledge of local, national and international factors contributes to learning within Neuropathology and related fields.
-Continues to reflect and learn from mistakes of self and others Reviews the range of employment opportunities and clarifies aims for future role including clinical/academic split.
-Plans and sits Part 2 FRCPath as appropriate Demonstrates growth compared to previous year 61-72 Demonstrates growth compared to previous year Demonstrates growth compared to previous year Attends Directorate Governance meetings. • Manages complex/uncertain situations with calm
+Descriptor: Demonstrat tes or practises appropria te: • Awareness of and adherence to GMC professional requirements Recognition of public health issues including population health, social determinants of health, and global health perspectives Promotion of an open and transparent culture Engagement in career planning Ability to deal with complexity and uncertainty 31-36 Applies ICP-derived learning to a neuropathology context learning to a neuropathology and Promotes and develops a positive, open and honest working environment with new neuropathology colleagues Applies previous practice to neuropathology Appreciates the role of intraoperative diagnosis and the importance of dealing with levels of certainty 37-48 Demonstrates growth compared to previous year Demonstrates growth compared to previous year Shares information and learning across related specialties, taking a multidisciplinary perspective Gains wider exposure in specialised areas of neuropathology practice Uses a structured approach to complex cases and intraoperative reporting Conveys appropriate levels of certainty, mindful of the context and potential impact on patient care 49-60 Demonstrates growth compared to previous year Can retrieve and apply detailed knowledge of local, national and international factors Contributes to learning within neuropathology and related fields Continues to reflect and learn from mistakes of self and others Reviews the range of employment opportunities and clarifies aims for future role including clinical/academic split.
+Plans and sits Part 2 FRCPath as appropriate Demonstrates growth compared to previous year 61-72 Demonstrates growth compared to previous year compared to previous Attends directorate governance meetings.
+Appreciates the context of Manages complex/uncertain situations with calm

+diagnostic specialties and confidence and structure

-Appreciates the context of confidence and structure. diagnostic specialties on Uses patient safety as a service provision guiding principle.
+service provision Uses patient safety as a

+guiding principle

-CiP 2: Able to work within ethical and legal frameworks across all aspects of clinical practice
+CiP 2: Able to work within ethical and legal frameworks across all aspects of clinical practice.

-1 Descriptor: Demonstrates or p ractices appropriate: nme (FIE months of training) legislation and legal Behaviour in accordance with ethical and legal requirements Ability to offer an apology or explanation Ability to advise clinicians and other health professionals on medico-legal issues, cognisant of national variations in practice.
-31-36 Applies ICP-derived learning to a Develops increased awareness these requirements in a Neuropathology context Continues to be open and transparent Applies the skills learnt in ICP to a Neuropathology context 37-48 Demonstrates growth compared to previous year Applies legal and ethical framework to most scenarios within Neuropathology and knows where and how to seek help and advice Demonstrates more advanced reflective and adaptive practice, taking account for previous errors Routinely advises clinicians and health professionals on common medical legal issues related to Neuropathology 49-60 Demonstrates growth compared to previous year Contributes to discussions and preparation of departmental documents with respect to legal and ethical requirements Can explain actions and rationale in complex scenarios where there may not necessarily be a right or wrong answer, is willing to take ownership / responsibility.
-Can engage with more complex scenarios in which medico-legal issues require a degree of interpretation and for which there may be accepted national variations in practice.
-61-72 framework in a wider Clinical Neuroscience-relevant context and Can provide detailed advice to service users on legal and ethical requirements, working to achieve common goals Has developed a relationship with clinical neuroscience users, based on mutual respect and transparency regarding errors Routinely advises colleagues on medicolegal issues acknowledging variations of practice and practice in more complex scenarios judgement.
-Descriptor: Demonstrates or p practices appropriate: Time (FTE months o training) Management of barriers to communication (e.g. cognitive impairment, speech and hearing problems, capacity issues, cultural issues) Verbal and nonverbal consultation skills Management and team working skills including influencing, negotiating, re- assessing priorities and complex, dynamic situations 31-36 Applies ICP-derived learning to a Neuropathology context Continues to identify barriers of communication and manages them appropriately Applies ICP-derived learning to a Neuropathology context Applies ICP-derived learning to a Neuropathology context 37-48 Routinely interacts with service users as the opportunity arises.
-Routinely leads and presents the pathology contribution to MDT meetings and keeps the MDT up- to-date on new developments relating to cases Considers proactively whether barriers of communication might be an issue Continues to seek feedback on consulting style with a view to improve.
-Is able to provide effective feedback to others Routinely contributes to management and team working by using influencing and negotiating skills and remaining flexible in the context of complex dynamic situations 49-60 Liaises with service users to gather feedback and as part of quality improvement projects and new service developments.
-Engages with UKAS user survey if opportunity arises Considers potential barriers of communication when undertaking service improvement Challenges themselves to fine-tune consultation skills in more difficult / challenging scenarios Takes responsibility / ownership with tailored 'light touch' supervision for effectively managing complex situation in the context of team working 61-72 Engages with and supports colleagues in communicating with patients, relatives and other organisations Works with colleagues in related disciplines to address potential barriers holistically and as a team, whenever needed Behaves in a way that bridges difficult communication gaps by using empathy as a guiding principle Can manage complex dynamic situations as part of a Clinical Neurosciences team, based on mutual respect for and understanding of each other's areas of expertise.
+Descriptor: Demonstrates or practises appropriate: Time (FTE months of training) Awareness of national legislation and legal responsibilities, including safeguarding vulnerable groups Behaviour in accordance with ethical and legal requirements Ability to offer an apology or explanation Ability to advise clinicians and other health professionals on medico-legal issues, cognisant of national variations in practice 31-36 Applies ICP-derived learning to a neuropathology context Develops increased awareness of these requirements in a neuropathology context Continues to be open and transparent Applies the skills learnt in ICP to a neuropathology context 37-48 Demonstrates growth compared Applies legal and ethical framework to most scenarios within neuropathology and knows where and how to seek help and advice Demonstrates more advanced reflective and adaptive practice, taking account for previous errors Routinely advises clinicians and health professionals on common medico-legal issues related to neuropathology 49-60 Demonstrates growth compared to previous year Contributes to discussions and preparation of departmental documents with respect to legal and ethical requirements Can explain actions and rationale in complex scenarios where there may not necessarily be a right or wrong answer, and is willing to take ownership/responsibility Can engage with more complex scenarios in which medico-legal issues require a degree of interpretation and for which there may be accepted national variations in practice 61-72 Can apply the national legal framework in a wider clinical neuroscience-relevant context and make balanced decisions Can provide detailed advice to service users on legal and ethical requirements, working to achieve common goals Has developed a relationship with clinical neuroscience users, based on mutual respect and transparency regarding errors Routinely advises colleagues on medico-legal issues, acknowledging variations of practice and practice in more complex scenarios